International Volunteer Work with Children in Mongolia

 Projects Abroad works with a variety of care placements throughout Ulaanbaatar, normally within walking distance or a short bus journey from your accommodation.

-Volunteers work in both state and private orphanages, which could house from 20 to 200 children.
-Some of the orphanages look after specific age groups, from babies through to teenagers.
+Volunteers work in both state and private care centres, which could house from 20 to 200 children.
+Some of the children look after specific age groups, from babies through to teenagers.
 If you have any preferences regarding the age of children you'd like to work with, please let us know..

 Overcoming language barriers by using only body movements to teach English was initially tough, but my efforts combined with those of the children proved very rewarding.
 Little things, like the smile of a five-year-old girl after the first time she counted to ten in English on her own and the hug I received after one of the older children managed to name every color on my Rubik's cube, are what I found so encouraging and especially rewarding.
 Read more...